Uncle Boonmee Who Can Recall His Past Lives: Plot

 A princess is carried through a forest in a litter.
-She walks near a waterfall, and gazes into her reflection in the water, which she perceives to be more youthful and beautiful than her real appearance.
+She walks near a waterfall, and gazes at her reflection in the water, which she perceives to be more youthful and beautiful than her real appearance.
 She is kissed by one of her servants, but insists that he imagined kissing her reflection.
 The servant departs, and she sits by the water and weeps.
-She is complimented by a catfish, prompting her to wade into the water.
+She is complimented by a catfish, prompting her to enter the water.
 She makes offerings of her jewelry in return for being made to look like her reflection, and then has intercourse with the catfish.

-Boonmee lies in bed near a sitting Huay.
+Boonmee lies in bed near a sitting Huay, who has just administered his dialysis treatment.
 He hugs her, and asks about how he might be able to find her in the afterlife.
 She tells him that the spirits of the deceased are not attached to locations, but to people.
 Later, Boonmee, Huay, Jen and Tong venture out into the forest.
-Jen and Tong see shadowy figures running through the brush and leaping between the trees.
+Jen and Tong see shadowy figures running through the bushes and leaping between the trees.
 Huay leads Boonmee, Jen and Tong into a cave.
-Boonmee believes that he was born in the cave, in a life that he cannot recall.
+Boonmee believes that he was born in the cave, in a past life he cannot recall.
 He recounts a dream of a future civilisation in which authorities shine "a light" on "past people", causing them to disappear.
 Huay disconnects Boonmee's dialysis tube.
 By the next day, Boonmee is dead.

 Following Boonmee's funeral, Jen sits on a bed, organising gifts of baht with her friend Roong.
 Tong, now a monk, arrives, saying that he has been having difficulty sleeping at the temple.
 He showers and changes from his robes to a T-shirt and jeans.
 While preparing to go out to eat with Jen, he is stunned to see himself, Jen and Roong on the bed, watching television.
-He and Jen leave for a restaurant, while he, Jen and Roong remain on the bed.
+He and Jen leave for a restaurant, while another him, another Jen and Roong remain on the bed.